t-34400/MetaQuestScreenBarcodeReader/README.md

 ## Usage
 1. Obtain the package name of your app.
+   - In Unity, you can obtain it through the following steps:
+     - By default, it is `com.<YourCompanyName>.<YourProductName>`.
+       - The Company Name and Product Name can be found at the top of the Player tab, accessed by selecting `Edit` > `Project Settings` from the menu bar and opening the Player tab in the window that appears.
+     - If the `Override Default Package Name` option is enabled under `Identification` > `Override Default Package Name` in the `Other Settings` section of the Player tab, the package name will be the one specified below it.
-2. Enable USB debugging on your Meta Quest device.
+2. Enable USB debugging on your Meta Quest.
-3. Execute the following command on your PC after installing ADB (Windows):
+3. After installing ADB on your PC, connect your Meta Quest via wired or wireless connection and execute the following command (Windows).
    ```powershell
    $packagePath = adb shell pm path <YourAppPackageName> | ForEach-Object { $_ -replace "^package:" }
    adb shell CLASSPATH=$packagePath app_process /system/bin com.t34400.quest.barcode.ServerLauncher <ServerPort>